3 Reasons Why Creating Good Content Is Important

 If you lean too heavily towards writing search-engine friendly content stuffed with keywords, it becomes nearly unreadable to the regular consumer and they’ll be turned off by how it sounds.
 When your content is only considered “good” to search engines, you’ll find you have high bounce rates, low conversion rates, and a poor company image.
 Nobody wants to be well-known for being mediocre or worse.

 If you lean too far towards reader-friendly content without considering SEO content writing best practices, you’re missing out on some big opportunities to further your business.
-You may hit all the right chords in your writing but no one will ever read it because it will be lost in the vast ocean that is the internet.
+You may hit all the right chords in your content writing but no one will ever read it because it will be lost in the vast ocean that is the internet.
 Your masterpieces will never be appreciated and you’ll be hard-pressed to want to write anything else, seeing no real results.

-Characteristics of High Quality Content
+Characteristics of Good Content

 - Does the content flow well?